YaseiTanuki/Cipher-helper/README.md

 cargo run caesar -- brute "ftue rcjj" 0.6
 ```

 Note: `cargo run --` passes the following tokens to the binary.
-If you installed the package with `cargo install`, run the `caesar` binary directly (e.g. `caesar brute "ftue rcjj"`).
+If you installed the package with `cargo install`, run the `cryptan` binary directly (e.g. `cryptan caesar brute "ftue rcjj"`).

 ## Library usage